A German version of the manual can be found here: http://feelyoursound.com/sundog-manual-german/.

 Changing the pitch of the triggered pattern: Click and hold your mouse in the area of an existing line, and you can quickly draw rising or falling melodies.

 Other actions: Click on "x" to delete everything.
 Use "+" and "-" to zoom (or double click on the small preview area).
 Click on the square to reset the view.
 Use your mouse-wheel to scroll vertically, hold down Ctrl (or Cmd on Mac) to scroll horizontally.
 Click on the arrow icon next to the "x" to maximize the editor (shortcut: "T").
-Click on the upper timeline bar to start the song from this position.
-This works with the main timeline as well.
+Right-click on the upper timeline bar to start the song from this position.
+This works with a click on the main timeline as well.

 It's also possible to record your input live.
 Click on the record button and use your keyboard or the trigger editor to enter your data.